There a range of materials you can choose from to build your radiators. Below is everything you need to know about one of the most popular.

 As mentioned above, aluminium is easy to find in the earth’s crust.
 This pushes down the prices as it is easily sourced and cheaply processed.
 In the long run, this makes aluminium radiators cheaper to buy, and ensures that you are getting a great value product.

-Look at the variety of uses for aluminium: Airplanes, cars, bikes, pens, trains.
+Look at the variety of uses for aluminium: aeroplanes, cars, bikes, pens, trains.
 So much transportation and infrastructure is made from aluminium, all of it different in design and shape.
 This is great for the designer radiator market, whether your going for a central heating or electric radiator, aluminium brings a flexibility which allows designers to craft all manner of shapes.

 Take warning though, there are a few points which might put you off aluminium.
-Whilst they are only small queries and will most likely not outweigh the positives, you should still keep it in mind when choosing your radiator/
+Whilst they are only small queries and will most likely not outweigh the positives, you should still keep it in mind when choosing your radiator.

-Quick to cool down
+Quick to Cool Down

 Aluminium is quick to heat up, and therefore quick to cool down.
 This means that they are perfect for short sharp bursts of heat in a smaller room, but might not do the trick for longer periods of time in larger rooms.